Dr Ronx is an Emergency medicine doctor by profession.

-Her desire to train as an A&E doctor began after foundation training and took a year out before speciality training to work as an Expedition Field Medic in India.
-On returning to the UK, she began her A&E career and didn’t look back.
+Their desire to train as an A&E doctor began after foundation training and then took a year out before speciality training to work as an Expedition Field Medic in India.
+On returning to the UK, they began their A&E career and didn’t look back.

-Dr Ronx comes from a difficult upbringing and as she progressed through training she realised that her unique story could help motivate and inspire young people from similar backgrounds.
-She has an infectious personality.
-She is funny, enthusiastic, encouraging but also assertive, empathetic and very approachable.
-Juxtaposed with her aesthetic, she captures the attention of young minds.
+Dr Ronx comes from a difficult upbringing and as they progressed through training , they realised that their unique story could help motivate and inspire young people from similar backgrounds.
+Dr Ronx has an infectious personality.
+They are funny, enthusiastic, encouraging but also assertive, empathetic and very approachable.
+Juxtaposed with their aesthetic, they capture the attention of young minds.

-Dr Ronx lives and works in Hackney and is extremely community-focussed.
-She volunteers her time to give inspirational talks using her life experience to encourage and inspire young people to think about their desired future careers positively.
-Her motto is “ You cannot be, what you do not see”.
-Dr Ronx believes this so much that she has even crossed the river to give talks in schools in South London.
+Dr Ronx lives and works in Hackney and is extremely community-focused.
+They volunteer the time to give inspirational talks using their life experience to encourage and inspire young people to think about their desired future careers positively.
+Their motto is “ You cannot be, what you do not see”.
+Dr Ronx believes this so much that they have even crossed the river to give talks in schools in South London.

 In addition to the inspirational talks, Dr Ronx carries out one-to-one and small group sessions with young people with a desire to attend Medical School.
-She has given interview technique mentoring and signposted young people to work experience opportunities.
+They have given interview technique mentoring and signposted young people to work experience opportunities.

-It was at this event, 2 years ago that Dr Ronx was spotted by a TV commissioner and this year is set to be filming her first children’s TV presenting job, due to be aired in Autumn 2018.
-This role is exactly how Dr Ronx aims to self promote her motto; she wants young people to see her on screen and not only learn aspects of medicine, the human body and biology, but see her and believe that they too can aspire to reach their dreams.
+It was at this event, 2 years ago that Dr Ronx was spotted by a TV commissioner and went on to film their first children’s TV presenting job, Operation Ouch on CBBC.
+This role is exactly how Dr Ronx aims to self promote their motto; they want young people to see Dr Ronx on screen and not only learn aspects of medicine, the human body and biology, but see and believe that they too can aspire to reach their dreams.

 Dr Ronx also is involved in charity work.
-Last year she raised over £10000 for a refugee camp where undocumented Syrian refugees had settled in Turkey, she also volunteered there and was inspired to do more.
+In 2017 they raised over £1000 for a refugee camp where undocumented Syrian refugees had settled in Turkey.
+They also volunteered there, distributing food and spreading public health messages.

-Dr Ronx is passionate about everything that she does, her unique style, expert knowledge and engaging manner makes her one of Independent’s exciting new talents of 2018.
+Dr Ronx is passionate about everything that they do, their unique aesthetic , medical knowledge, engaging manner and desire to amplify the voices of young people, makes them one of Independent’s exciting talents.